bmcdavid/DotNetStarter.Extensions.Registrations/readme.md

 ### Changing the lifecycle from default
 Sometimes the lifestyle may need to be adjusted from the desired state configured in the registration attribute.
 In these cases application owners can change them using either ASP.Net Core IServiceCollection after executing the AddDotNetStarterRegistrations extension.

-In Episerver a custom Action<ICollection<DependentRegistration>> can be passed to the extension following the custom Episerver example above where the action can modify the lifecycle.
+In Episerver a custom Action<ICollection&lt;DependentRegistration>> can be passed to the extension following the custom Episerver example above where the action can modify the lifecycle.

 ## Example Service
 To create an injectable service in a project or NuGet package, add a reference to DotNetStarter.RegistrationAbstractions.
 Then create a service abstraction, example below: